Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Abstract

 \section{Abstract}

-We present a method for graph clustering that is analogous with gradient ascent methods previously proposed for clustering points in space.
-We show that, when applied to a random geometric graph with data iid from some density with Morse regularity, the method is asymptotically consistent.
-Here, consistency is understood with respect to a density-level clustering defined by the partition of the support of the density induced by the basins of attraction of the density modes.
+We present a method for graph clustering that is analogous to gradient ascent methods previously proposed for clustering points in space.
+The algorithm, which can be viewed as a max-degree hill-climbing procedure on the graph, iteratively moves each node to a neighboring node of highest degree.
+We show that, when applied to a random geometric graph whose nodes correspond to data drawn i.i.d. from a density with Morse regularity, the method is asymptotically consistent.
+Here, consistency is in the sense of Fukunaga and Hostetler, meaning, with respect to the partition of the support of the density defined by the basins of attraction of the density gradient flow.